Background

 Task Requests are projects which are deemed to be of common benefit to both industry and Government.
 These projects are awarded to the NAMC as prime contractor and include multiple NAMC members as subcontractors through the course of the project.
 Task Requests may organize a Community of Interest (COI) or a Community of Practice (COP), a subset of NAMC members who provide feedback, participate in discussions, and monitor the progress of the project on a voluntary basis.

-NAMC currently coordinates four COI/COPs on behalf of the Government:
+NAMC currently coordinates five COI/COPs on behalf of the Government:

 - Robotic and Autonomous Systems (RAS) COI